-- a) The PMO will have an Executive Director, Program Directors for all Committees/Working Groups, a Financial Controller, a Technical Assistant, a webmaster, a meeting planner and administrative support. - b) The applicable PA for the PMO will provide details of the scope of work and responsibilities.
+- a) The PMO will have Executive Leadership, Program Directors for all Committees/Working Groups, a Financial Controller, a Technical Assistant, a webmaster, a meeting planner and administrative support. - b) The applicable PA for the PMO will provide details of the scope of work and responsibilities.